obsidianmd/obsidian-importer/README.md

 ## Contributing

-This repo accepts contributions.
+Is a format missing?
+You can help!
+See our [Contribution guidelines](/CONTRIBUTING.md).

 Some issues have been [tagged with #bounty](https://github.com/obsidianmd/obsidian-importer/labels/bounty).
-See [Contribution guidelines](/CONTRIBUTING.md) for more information.

 ## Credits